awsdocs/aws-cdk-guide/v2/bootstrapping-env.md

  ❌ Deployment failed: Error: BootstrapExampleStack: SSM parameter /cdk-bootstrap/hnb659fds/version not found.
 Has the environment been bootstrapped?
 Please run 'cdk bootstrap' (see https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)
 ```

-It’s okay to bootstrap an environment more than once\.
-If an environment has already been bootstrapped, the bootstrap stack will be upgraded if necessary\.
-Otherwise, nothing will happen\.

 ### Update your bootstrap stack<a name="bootstrapping-env-when-update"></a>